-Honors classes are small seminars oriented around interactive discussion among students and their professors.
-Though specific topics vary, the courses normally cross traditional disciplinary boundaries and offer students an opportunity to pursue knowledge in an exciting and distinctive atmosphere.
-Recent offerings have included: Baseball and America; The Problem of Evil; Elementary Number Theory; Astronomy in Art, Literature, and History; Art and Artists; Catalysts of Social Change; and Science Fiction and Society.
+Limited to 17 students, Honors courses involve interactive discussion among the students and professor.
+Though specific topics vary, the courses normally cross traditional boundaries to offer students an opportunity to pursue ideas in a stimulating atmosphere.
+Recent offerings have included: Anthropology of Violence and Terror; The Voices of Eros in Poetry; Science Fiction and Society; Science and Politics of the Human Diet; Astronomy in Art, Literature, and History; and Elementary Number Theory.
+Honors courses substitute for certain general education core curriculum or individual departmental requirements, thus integrating with the student's degree program.

-The University Honors Program is housed on the third floor of the Academic Support Building-South (ASB-S).
-In addition to the Program offices, facilities include the Honors computer lab, a student lounge, and two classrooms.
+Housed on the 3rd floor of Academic Services Building-South (ASB-S), facilities include the Honors computer lab, a student lounge, and two seminar classrooms.

-Entering freshmen from the top 10 percent of their graduating class, or those with a composite score of 27 on the ACT or 1180 on the SAT are eligible to apply for admission to the program.
+Entering 1st year students from the top 10 percent of their graduating class, or those with a composite score of 27 on the ACT or 1180 on the SAT, are eligible to apply for admission to the program.
 Transfer or currently enrolled students with a GPA of at least 3.25 are also eligible to apply.
-To graduate in the University Honors Program, a student must complete at least five Honors Classes (which includes the Honors Thesis course) and maintain a minimum GPA of 3.25.
-Honors courses substitute for certain general education core curriculum and individual departmental requirements and thus become integral parts of the degree program.
+There is no deadline, but classes are filled on a first-come, first-served basis.